-Some cities could be left behind on lead pipe replacements
+The race to replace lead pipes is leaving some communities behind

 “The issue right now is we want to reduce the time that vulnerable folks are living with lead exposure,” said Eric Schwartz, co-CEO of BlueConduit, which uses computer modeling to help communities predict where their lead pipes are.

-In Iowa, for example, only a handful of cities have located their lead water lines and so far only one – Dubuque – has asked for newly-available federal funds to remove them.
+In Iowa, for example, only a handful of cities have located their lead water lines, and so far, only one — Dubuque — has asked for newly-available federal funds to remove them.
 State officials still expressed confidence they will find their lead lines by the federal government’s 2024 deadline and communities will have time to apply for funds.

 Lead in the body can lower IQ, stunt development and cause behavior problems in children.
 Lead pipes can leach into drinking water.
-Removing them eliminates the threat.

 There are millions of lead pipes in the ground, installed decades ago, that carry tap water to homes and businesses.
 They are concentrated in the Midwest and Northeast but are present across much of the country.
 Scattershot record keeping means many cities don’t know which of their water pipes are made of lead versus PVC or copper.

 Some places like Madison and Green Bay, Wisconsin, have managed to remove theirs.
-But it’s an expensive problem and historically there’s been little federal funding to address it.
+But it’s an expensive problem, and historically there’s been little federal funding to address it.

-“The lack of resources has been a huge issue,” said Radhika Fox, head of the Environmental Protection Agency office of water.
+“The lack of resources has been a huge issue,” said Radhika Fox, head of the Environmental Protection Agency Office of Water.

 President Joe Biden signed an infrastructure bill last year that finally provided a big boost, allocating $15 billion over five years to assist communities with lead pipes.
-It’s not enough to solve the problem, but will help.
+It’s not enough to solve the problem, but it will help.

 Communities that avoid the issue or wait too long may not be eligible.